 You must complete in "GradPath" your Announcement of Final Oral Defense form at least 2 weeks prior to your defense date.
 Coordinate with your committee a date/time (2 hours) for your defense.
-To reserve Rm 407A or Rm 420, see the Program Coordinator Sr.
+To reserve Rm 407A or Rm 420, see the Program Coordinator or Manager of Administration.
+Again, some students and committees may feel more comfortable having the final oral on Zoom.

-Notify the Program Coordinator Sr. and the Manager if you plan to participate or not participate in the SBS College Convocation.
-The Program Coordinator will notify the SBS staff accordingly.
+Notify the Manager of Administration, Raquel Fareio, if you plan to participate or not participate in the SBS College Convocation.
+She will notify the SBS staff accordingly.
 Note: SBS only has ONE convocation for MA and PhD students, which takes place in May.
 If you foresee finishing the program in fall, consider participating in the convocation in the prior Spring semester or after.

 Provide the staff with your new mailing address, phone number, and email address, once you are settled into your new job.
-This information is essential, should you need to be contacted, about University business following your departure.
+This information is essential, should you need to be contacted, about university business following your departure.